Muscular Dystrophy

 Yes, all numbers will be given to you in case of an emergency.

 Yes, the WEST COUNTY HOTEL is nearby.
-It’s just 50 meters to the left-hand side when you go out the gates.
+It’s just 50 metres to the left-hand side when you go out the gates.

 Yes, for channel numbers you can check the guest welcome book.